w3c/webrtc-nv-use-cases/README.md

-# extended-use-cases
-WebRTC Extended Use Cases
+# WebRTC Extended Use Cases

 This document describes a set of use cases motivating the development of additional WebRTC APIs.
 Since there is no single document that constitutes